 trionym brings Caelli Jo Brooker, Alison Smith and Ahn Wells together in an ongoing creative work and exhibition collaboration.

-Each artist works in parallel, trusting the outcomes of the other, the curious and subliminal layers of unintentional collaboration are most revealed through the exhibition and installation processes itself, as unconscious connections emerge through the processes of drawing familiar, but idiosyncratic practices together.
+Each artist works in both parallel and collective modes, trusting the outcomes of the other.
+The curious and subliminal layers of intentional and unintentional collaboration are most revealed through the exhibition and installation processes itself, as conscious and unconscious connections emerge through the processes of drawing familiar, but idiosyncratic practices together.

 exhibitions + projects.